 “Submit a photo of a receipt or an e-receipt to ReceiptPal.
 You’ll earn points that can be used towards great rewards like gift cards.
 Weekly sweepstakes give you a chance to win cash bonuses.”

-So far, it seemed like every other receipt scanning app that we had ever used—but we were still determined to get inside and have a look around.
+So far, it seemed like every other receipt scanning app that we had ever used (such as Fetch Rewards or SavingStar)—but we were still determined to get inside and have a look around.
 So that’s what we did next.

 Getting Started With ReceiptPal